 \section{Proxy for impacting-wave slopes}

-The present appendix shows that the conditional mean of the local free-surface slope -- given the impact velocity, $\vz$, and the sea state characteristics, $\hs$ and $\tz$ -- can be used as a relevant proxy for the slopes of impacting waves.
+This appendix shows that the conditional mean of the local free-surface slope -- given the impact velocity, $\vz$, and the sea state characteristics, $\hs$ and $\tz$ -- can be used as a relevant proxy for the slopes of impacting waves.
 For this purpose, a two-dimensional frequency-direction wave spectrum is assumed:

-where $G$ denotes the two-dimensional wave spectrum, $\omega$ the wave angular frequency, and $\theta$ the wave direction of propagation.
-In \eq{eq_G}, the frequency and direction dependencies have been assumed to be separable, with $\mathcal{S}$ being the one-sided wave frequency spectrum, and $\distDir$ the wave direction distribution; the function $\distDir$ satisfies
+where $G$ is the two-dimensional wave spectrum, $\omega$ the wave angular frequency, and $\theta$ the wave direction of propagation.
+In \eq{eq_G}, the frequency and direction dependencies have been assumed to be separable, with $\mathcal{S}$ being the one-sided wave frequency spectrum, and $\distDir$ the wave direction distribution; the function $\distDir$ satisfies:

-The slope along the average wave direction, $\theta = \theta_0$, will be noted $\sx$ and will be used as a proxy for the steepness of the impacting waves.
-So far, a wave impact has been specified solely through the vertical velocity of the fluid, $\vz$, at impact; the wave slope is not used as an input of the simplified structural response model adopted in the present study.
-Within the linear wave model, $\sx$ and $\vz$, non-conditioned to level-crossing, are jointly Gaussian, and are both independent of the free surface elevation $\eta$ (see for instance Section 3.1 in \cite{hascoet_2021}).
-Then it follows that the conditional distribution of $\sx$, given $\vz$, is also Gaussian.
-The conditional mean and conditional variance are given by
+The slope along the average wave direction, $\theta = \theta_0$, will be denoted as $\sx$ and it will be used as a proxy for the steepness of the impacting waves.
+Within the linear wave model, $\sx$ and $\vz$, non-conditioned to level-crossing, are jointly Gaussian, and are both independent of the free-surface elevation $\eta$ (see for instance Section 3.1 in \cite{hascoet_2021}).
+Therefore, the conditional distribution of $\sx$, given $\vz$, is also Gaussian.
+The conditional mean and conditional variance are given by:

 and